 The extension on the west end (two below) is not shown in the architect’s original drawing (right) and appears to have been added later though we know it has been there a long time.

 An attempt was made in 2007 by Bollington Initiative Trust (BIT) to acquire the building from the Crown Estate.
-Unfortunately this was frustrated by the 2008 economic downturn and the attempt was abandonned.
+Unfortunately this was frustrated by the 2008 economic downturn and the attempt was abandoned.

-In 2011 the Crown Estate sold the site and the buyer obtained planning permission to restore the building and divide it into two houses, and to build two additional cottages in the playground to the left of the existing building.
+In 2011 the Crown Estate sold the site and the buyer obtained planning permission to restore the building and divide it into four domestic units, and to build two additional cottages in the playground to the left of the existing building.